SAP Industry Solutions Licensing

 What Are SAP Industry Solutions?

-SAP Industry Solutions (often abbreviated SAP IS) are add-on modules or extensions to SAP’s ERP designed for specific industries’ unique processes and requirements.
+SAP Industry Solutions (often abbreviated as SAP IS) are add-on modules or extensions to SAP’s ERP, designed for the unique processes and requirements of specific industries.

 Historically, under SAP ECC (ERP Central Component), these came as separate solution sets (branded as SAP IS-Retail, SAP IS-Utilities, SAP IS-Oil & Gas, SAP IS-Healthcare, SAP IS-A&D, etc.), which could be activated to provide industry-specific functionality on top of the core ERP.